Hyperobjekt/dignity-and-debt/content/projects/student-debt-contest.md

       * Among the finalists, a single person (or team) will be awarded an additional $1,000 by lottery.

-      * 1 finalist will be awarded per country.
-(I.e. their data pertains to a single country or a unique set of countries, not the nationality of the Entrant or team.)
+      * 1 finalist will be awarded per country. (i.e. their data pertains to a single country or a unique set of countries, not the nationality of the Entrant or team.)

       **GUIDELINES FOR ENTRANTS**